-Districts are required to submit a report to the Foundation and to all clubs in the district on the disbursement of funds within 12 months of receiving a district grant.
-Global grant sponsors must submit progress reports every 12 months from payment for the life of the grant and a final report within two months of the grant's completion.
+Within 12 months of receiving a district grant, districts are required to report to all clubs in the district on the disbursement of the grant funds.
+They also report to the Foundation, through the Grant Center.
+Global grant sponsors must submit progress reports every 12 months for the life of the grant.
+When the project is completed, they write a final report within two months.
+Global grant reports are also submitted through the Grant Center.